-Over the last 19 years he has progressed to the position of senior scientist, then research leader.
+Over the last 30 years he has progressed to the position of senior scientist, research leader and now Science Group Leader.
 His main area of specialisation is the relationship between the chemistry of food components and the way that they function in food.

 Kevin was still at high school when he decided he wanted to do something scientific or technical.
 Chemistry in particularly grabbed his attention, mainly because of the great teachers he had, but also because of the colour changes and explosions!

 When Kevin isn’t working (being Research Leader means he generally works a 50 hour week) he enjoys photography, listening to music and watching movies.
-He is also on the Board of Trustees at the school which his children attend.
+He was also on the Board of Trustees at the school which his children attended.